 Standard lawsuit: If the company is still in operation and not in the process of filing bankruptcy, a victim can file a lawsuit directly against the company.

-In many cases, mesothelioma victims were exposed to asbestos over long periods of time, often at multiple worksites.
+In many cases, asbestos victims were exposed to asbestos over long periods of time, often at multiple worksites.
 For these individuals, there is no one point of exposure, and multiple entities may be responsible for their illness or death.
 In these instances, they may file multiple claims through all the applicable paths above to better ensure they receive the compensation they’re owed.

 It’s not uncommon to hear of victims who file 20, 30 or even 100 different claims against multiple companies they’ve worked for, as well as companies that supplied asbestos or material containing asbestos to the company they worked for.